(NBC) – For millions of children in the U.S., back to school shopping is starting soon and is expected to peak in early August.

 “Those who wait until the last minute spend a lot more money than those who start in the middle of the peak,” said Sides.

-Still, some parents plan on waiting for a better deal on back-to-school supplies or choose to wait until right before the school year begins.Grab the FREE WDTN News App for iPhone or Android.
+Still, some parents plan on waiting for a better deal on back-to-school supplies or choose to wait until right before the school year begins.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.